 Being invited to a job interview can be exciting because it means that you’re one step closer to landing the role that you want.
 But, whether you’re taking part in an interview over the phone, via video call, or in person, it can also be somewhat nerve-wracking.

 The prospect of answering questions in real-time can feel a bit intimidating.
-Also, while you can prepare as much as you like, when it comes to interviews, there’s no playbook – your potential employer could ask you pretty much anything to do with the role and your professional life.
+And while you can prepare, there’s no playbook – your potential employer could ask you pretty much anything to do with the role and your professional life.
 So naturally, the concern of many interviewees is what to do if you’re asked a question that you don’t know how to answer.

-To help give you some peace of mind, here are some suggestions for what to do if you can’t answer a question in an interview.
+To help give you some peace of mind, here are some suggestions that you might find helpful if you can’t answer a question in an interview.

 Remember to stay calm